digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/03-quickstart-high-level-structure.rst

 Specifically, Quickstart uses a module convention to extend the default Validator and Super-Validator provided by Splice with authentication, observability, PQS, and application configurations.

-For simplicity, Quickstart restricts itself to what is possible with ``docker-compose``.
 This is sufficient for local development, debugging, and testing; however, for production you should consider if the dynamic resource management, high-availability support provided by Kubernetes is required.